melezhik/sparrow/papers/how-to-upload-a-script-to-sparrowhub.md

 Sometimes we don't need to check script stdout , that's ok just live story.check file empty:

 ```
-$ touch story.check
+$ echo > story.check
 ```

 ## cpanfile

-As we have some external dependencies (DateTime module) let's describe one in cpanfile:
+As we have some external dependencies (DateTime module) let's describe ones in a cpanfile:

 ```
 $ cat cpanfile
 requires 'DateTime'
 ```

-Sparrow users under the hood a carton to run script with dependencies.
+Sparrow uses carton to run script with dependencies.
 That is it.

 ## plugin meta file

-Plugin meta file define essential information required for script upload to SparrowHub.
-The structure is quite simple, this should be JSON format file with some fields:
+In a plugin meta file one defines an essential information required for script upload to SparrowHub.
+The structure is quite simple, there should be a JSON format file with some fields:

 * name - a plugin name
-* version - plugin version
+* version - a plugin version
 * description - short plugin description
 * url - plugin web page url (optional)

-Sparrow meta file is the way to "convert" existed scrip into sparrow plugin:
+In other words sparrow meta file is the way to "convert" existed script into sparrow plugin:

 ```
 $ cat sparrow.json